 user --> Name of the User

-13. How to list the top 10 CPU consuming processes?
+13. How to list the top 10 CPU consumption processes?

 # ps -e --sort=-pcpu -o pid,pcpu,comm | head -n 11

-Note: The above command will display the list of top 10 CPU consuming processes.
+Note: The above command will display a list of the top 10 CPU consumption processes.